O (2001 film)

-O is a 2001 American romantic thriller film, and a modern adaptation of William Shakespeare's Othello, set in an American high school.
-It stars Mekhi Phifer, Julia Stiles, and Josh Hartnett.
-It was directed by Tim Blake Nelson and written by Brad Kaaya.
-The film contains many different styles of music, ranging from rap to opera.
-It was filmed in Charleston, South Carolina in the spring of 1999.
-Originally intended for release for October 17, 1999, it was shelved following the Columbine High School massacre; O was finally released on August 31, 2001.
-The film grossed $16 million at the United States box office, which was seen by distributor Lions Gate Films as a "box office success".
+O is a 2001 American romantic thriller film directed by Tim Blake Nelson and written by Brad Kaaya.
+A modern adaptation of William Shakespeare's Othello set in an American high school, it stars Mekhi Phifer as the title character, with Josh Hartnett and Julia Stiles in supporting roles.

+Originally intended for release for October 17, 1999, the film was delayed to August 31, 2001, due to the Columbine High School massacre.
+It received mixed reviews and grossed $16 million on a $5 million budget.

 Plot

 During a high school basketball game, Odin James scores the basket that wins the game for his team.
-Later at an awards ceremony, the coach Duke Goulding presents the Most Valuable Player award to Odin for his efforts, an award he shares with his teammate Michael Cassio.
+Later at an awards ceremony, coach Duke Goulding presents the Most Valuable Player award to Odin for his efforts, an award he shares with his teammate Michael Cassio.
 In giving Odin the award, Duke passes over his son Hugo, Odin's teammate and friend.
-At a party celebrating the victory, Hugo plots with school outcast Roger Calhoun to go to the school's dean, Bob Brable, and tell him that Odin raped his daughter, Desi, whom Odin has been dating.
+At a party celebrating the victory, Hugo plots with school outcast Roger Calhoun to go to the school's dean, Bob Brable, and tell him that Odin had raped the dean's daughter, Desi, whom Odin has been dating.
 Hugo promises Roger that Desi will be his after Odin is out of the way, but Roger is only a pawn in Hugo's ultimate plan to destroy Odin.

 Later, in another game, Odin's team wins once again.
-At the celebration party, Hugo engineers a fight between Roger and a very drunk Michael, who is temporarily suspended from the team.
+At the celebration party, Hugo engineers a fight between Roger and a very drunk Michael.
+This causes Michael to be suspended, and for Odin to refuse to speak to him.
 Hugo tells Michael to ingratiate himself with Desi so that she will talk to Odin on his behalf.
 Soon afterward, Hugo tells Odin that Michael and Desi have been spending a lot of time together, and that she may be cheating on him.
 Odin doesn't believe this at first, but gradually comes to suspect them.
 Odin questions Desi, but she calms him down and he believes her.
 Nevertheless, the stress of the situation drives Odin to begin using drugs.

 Hugo manipulates his girlfriend Emily into stealing a scarf for him that Odin gave to Desi.
-Hugo, in turn, gives it to Michael in hopes that Odin will believe Desi gave Michael the scarf in an effort to prove Desi is cheating on Odin.
+Hugo, in turn, gives it to Michael in hopes that Odin will believe Desi gave Michael the scarf—furthering the notion that Desi is cheating on Odin.